ar-io/ar-io-node/docs/linux-setup.md

         sudo service nginx restart
         ```

 Your node should now be running and connected to the internet.
-Test it by entering https://<your-domain>/3lyxgbgEvqNSvJrTX2J7CfRychUD5KClFhhVLyTPNCQ in your browser.
+Test it by entering https://\<your-domain>/3lyxgbgEvqNSvJrTX2J7CfRychUD5KClFhhVLyTPNCQ in your browser.

-**Note**: If you encounter any issues during the installation process, please seek assistance from the Ar-io community.
+**Note**: If you encounter any issues during the installation process, please seek assistance from the [ar.io community](https://discord.gg/7zUPfN4D6g).